jweswimm/LLE/README.md

-# THE LINEAR LUGIATO-LEFEVER EQUATION WITH FORCING AND NONZERO PERIODIC OR NONPERIODIC BOUNDARY CONDITIONS
+# Solving the Lugiato-Lefever equation

+I had the great pleasure of working with Dionyssis Mantzavinos on this project and I recieved the Undergraduate Research Award from the Mathematics Department at the University of Kansas for this work.

-Submitted to journal May 19, 2022
+This manuscript was submitted to journal May 19, 2022